-If you want to learn more, then this list of the best cordless models will help you to choose the best cord-free cleaner for you.
+If you want to learn more, then this list of the best cordless models will help you to choose the right cord-free cleaner for you.

 And even if you choose one without many accessories, the main wand gives easier access to tight corners and high-up places.
 They can be used in various setups to cover all your cleaning bases.

-Let’s take a look at the features to consider when choosing a new cordless stick vacuum cleaner.
+Let’s take a look at the features to consider when choosing the best cordless vacuum cleaner.

 But keep in mind that the higher the air watts, the more energy it will use.

 If you’ve got large areas to clean, you’ll want a battery with a long run time.
-For example, this Shark model lasts up to 40 minutes, which is fairly generous.
+For example, this Dyson V15 detect model lasts up to 40 minutes, which is fairly generous.

 Some stick vacuum models come with removable batteries so you can swap them over for an extended run time.
 This Dyson V8 Motorhead has batteries that can be changed over for longer cleaning sessions.